BuildWithSanjana0205/AWS-projects/DevOps-Series/README.md

 📌 Challenge Roadmap
 1️⃣ Project 1: Set Up a Web App in the Cloud

-Launched an EC2 instance, deployed a Java web app, and connected it with Aurora DB.
+Launched an EC2 instance, deployed a Java web app.
 [📄 View Project 1](./01_Setupawebappincloud)

 2️⃣ Project 2: Connect a GitHub Repo with AWS